-The Touchstone Sands Capital Select Growth Fund (Class A Shares, Load Waived) underperformed its benchmark, the Russell 1000® Growth Index, for the quarter ended December 31, 2025.
+The Touchstone Sands Capital US Select Growth ETF (NAV) underperformed its benchmark, the Russell 1000® Growth Index, for the quarter ended December 31, 2025.

-Security selection weighed on relative performance across all seven sectors in the Fund, with the largest impact from Health Care, Information Technology (IT), and Communication Services.
-Outside of Health Care, results were primarily affected by weakness in consumer internet holdings and underweights to mega-cap businesses that outperformed during the quarter.
+Security selection weighed on relative performance across all seven sectors in the Fund's portfolio, with the largest impact from Health Care, Information Technology (IT), and Communication Services.
+Outside of the Health Care sector, results were primarily affected by weakness in consumer internet holdings and underweights to mega-cap businesses that outperformed during the quarter.

-The Fund's results stood in contrast to the broader market, which saw a sharp reversal in high-momentum segments.
-Underperformance was concentrated in October and November and largely stemmed from positioning within the Magnificent Seven, as well as cautious forward guidance from internet businesses that faced heightened scrutiny over increased capital spending.
+Select Growth's results stood in contrast to the broader market, which saw a sharp reversal in high-momentum segments.
+Underperformance was concentrated in October and November